-Construction and demolition (C&D) activities generate a wide range of industrial waste materials including:
+Construction and demolition (C&D) activities generate a range of industrial waste materials including:

-Under section 27A(2) of the Environment Protection Act 1970 (EP Act), any person (including a waste generator, transporter or receiver) who dumps or permits the inappropriate disposal of industrial waste at a place that cannot lawfully accept that waste type faces a fine of more than $7500, or up to $777,300 (5000 penalty units) if prosecuted.
+Under section 27A(2) of the Environment Protection Act 1970 (EP Act), any person (including a waste generator, transporter or receiver) who dumps or permits the inappropriate disposal of industrial waste at a place that cannot lawfully accept that waste type faces a fine of more than $7500, or up to 5000 penalty units if prosecuted.
 EPA can require the waste generator, transporter and receiver to clean up and pay for waste to be taken to a lawful place.

 As a waste generator, you are legally responsible for ensuring waste is taken to a facility that can lawfully accept it.
 You cannot rely on the word of others, such as waste transporters, sub-contractors or managers of waste facilities.
 Waste receipt dockets from an approved waste disposal facility are your only guarantee that waste from your site is going to the right place.

-Individual landowners who accept industrial waste such as bricks and concrete onto their land may find themselves liable to fines, prosecution and hefty clean-up costs.
+Individual landowners who accept industrial waste such as bricks and concrete onto their land may find themselves liable to fines, prosecution and cleanup costs.
 Once the waste is on your property, it is your responsibility.